by Dr. Robert Berdan

 This Monogonota rotifer (Polyarthra remata?) has feather-like fins - the animal is partly compressed and unfortunately I damaged it when I mounted it.

 This sessile rotifer Stephanoceros fimbriatus (Monogonota, Gnesiotrocha, Collothecidae) was collected in a fish pond and found by itself attached to a branch of Bladderwort (Urtiularia).
 It was attached to the plant via a flexible retractable stalk.
-I was able to find it on algae branch by viewing the algae with a stereoscope and then cutting the branch and putting it on a microscope slide.
+I was able to find it on an algae branch by viewing the algae with a stereoscope and then cutting the branch and putting it on a microscope slide.

-Lecane sp rotifer by Phase contrast microscopy
+Rotifer by Phase contrast microscopy (Lapadella ovalis).

 Brachionus Rotifers - may be available at your local aquarium or pet store